Serbz/TorScraper-SC/README.md

 ## Important Notes

-* **Keyword Matching**: The matching logic is case-insensitive.
-For single words (e.g., `bitcoin`), the scraper enforces **whole-word matching** (i.e., it won't match `bitcoiner`).
+* **Keyword Matching**: For single words (e.g., `bitcoin`), the scraper enforces **whole-word matching** (i.e., it won't match `bitcoiner`).
 For multi-word phrases, it searches for the phrase as-is.
-IT IS INCREDIBLY IMPORTANT TO NOTE: THAT YOU CAN PREFIX A LINE IN YOUR KEYWORD FILE WITH 'REGEX: ' AND USE REGULAR EXPRESSION TO MATCH YOUR KEYWORDS.
+IT IS INCREDIBLY IMPORTANT TO NOTE: that you can prefix a line in the keyword search file with 'REGEX: ' and use regular expression to match your keywords.
 (Your line would look like this "REGEX: \w+\d+")

 * **Database Viewer**: The built-in `DbViewer` is a low-memory, **paginated** tool designed for viewing large result sets.
 It also includes right-click options to **Copy** cell/row data, **Set NULL**, or **Delete** rows.